Humbly Homemade

 Eight cinnamon pretzels lined up on two rows on a cooling rack.

-18. Allow them to cool a bit, then enjoy!!
+Allow them to cool just a bit more, then dig in!

 • For a savory version, you can coat the boiled pretzels in salt and dried herbs, spices, or grated cheese, then bake them.